How to get my website on page one in Google.

-First of all you have to understand how Google works and why it works so well.
-So lets begin, when you enter a search term in the search box, you are not actually searching the web, rather you are searching Googles version of the web and all the data stored within it’s massive database.
+There is a big difference between the first page and second page listing of your website.
+According to Moz, 71% percent of clicks come from first page returns.
+Every page after that produces a significantly reduced percentage.
+Second-page results on average carry only 6% of the traffic clicks so being second is not even close to the first page.
+First of all, you have to understand how Google works and why it works so well.
+So let us begin, when you enter a search term in the search box, you are not actually searching the web, rather you are searching Googles version of the web and all the data stored within its massive database.
 So how does Google determine which results are most relevant to what the user is looking for?
-Well this is done by asking questions, about 200 according to reliable sources.
+Well, this is done by asking questions, about 200 according to reliable sources.
 These 200 plus criteria are used to deliver the most useful and most relevant result for the user.

 How Does Google Know Its Returning The Most Useful Results?

-There is a big difference between first page and second page listing of your website.
-According to Moz 71% percent of clicks come from first page returns.
+There is a big difference between the first page and second page listing of your website.
+According to Moz, 71% percent of clicks come from first page returns.
 Every page after that produces a significantly reduced percentage.
-Second page results on average carry only 6% of the traffic clicks so being second is not even close to the first page.
+Second-page results on average carry only 6% of the traffic clicks so being second is not even close to the first page.

 Anatomy Of A SERP

 At this point don’t let the word SERP confound you.
-SERP means search engine results page, that’s all!
+SERP means a search engine results page, that’s all!
 So a quick insight on the listings page structure.
 On top and along the side are paid for results using Google Adwords.
-Next below the paid ads on top are the Google My Business listings, theses are the local search results near you.
+Next, below the paid ads on top are the Google My Business listings, these are the local search results near you.